Static Analysis Tool Exposition (SATE 2010) Workshop

 Software must be developed to have high quality: quality cannot be "tested in".
 However auditors, certifiers, and others must assess the quality of software they receive.
 "Black-box" software testing cannot realistically find maliciously implanted Trojan horses or subtle errors which have many preconditions.
 For maximum reliability and assurance, static analysis must be used in addition to good development and testing.
 Static analyzers are quite capable and are developing quickly.
 Yet, developers, auditors, and examiners could use far more capabilities.

-The goals of the Static Analysis Tool Exposition (SATE) 2009 are:
+The goals of the Static Analysis Tool Exposition (SATE) 2010 are to:

-- To enable empirical research based on large test sets
+- Enable empirical research based on large test sets

-- To speed adoption of tools by objectively demonstrating their use on real software
+- Speed adoption of tools by objectively demonstrating their use on real software

 - Contribution of static analysis to software security assurance